 Ann Arbor is on the right side of many trends that will keep it growing steadily.
 It’s a community that will thrive during a recession.
 With that guarantee comes higher and higher housing prices.
 Ann Arbor homes and condos walkable to downtown Ann Arbor are simply more expensive.

-If you want to live close to downtown Ann Arbor but do not have the the cash or resources to take on a jumbo mortgage, what can you do?
+If you want to live close to downtown Ann Arbor but do not have the cash or resources to take on a jumbo mortgage, what can you do?
 Consider the next tier out from downtown.
-Many of these neighborhoods offer homebuyers affordable alternatives to expensive downtown with more convenience, more square footage and great accessibility.
+Many of these neighborhoods offer homebuyers affordable alternatives to expensive downtown homes with more convenience, square footage, and great accessibility.